 BTC keeps falling

 Bitcoin is down to $35,000 from its November record of nearly $70,000.
 The sell-off has outpaced that of the U.S. stock market.
-David Gerard opines on what is driving down the price. (blog post)
+David Gerard opines his thoughts on what is driving down the price. (blog post)

 He notes the crypto miners are holding on to their bitcoin.
 If they sell, they know they will crash the markets, so they’ve got to sit tight on their piles of BTC.